kyinmath/Super-Searcher/README.md

 Note that our basic block structure is reversed: each element points to the _previous_ element in the basic block, instead of pointers pointing to the _next_ element.
 The purpose of this reversal is to make construction easier.

 ###Running things
-To run ASTs, you have to first construct them in main(), which contains sample code.
+To actually use the backend, you'll need to construct ASTs in main(), which contains sample code.
 The AST constructor takes in the tag, then the preceding basic block element, and then any field elements.

 For example,
 ```